bsidesbrisbane/production/cfc.md

 ---

 ## Call For Content
-BSides Brisbane is currently accepting submissions for the annual conference.
+BSides Brisbane has finished accepting submissions for the annual conference.

 Note: We typically DO NOT provide speaker or travel stipends at this time (except on a case-by-case basis through our diversity and inclusion program).
 We also DO NOT accept vendor pitches of any sort in our conference program.
 Thank you for your understanding.